 Somewhat noisy.
-Bottom part of the blender gets warm to the touch.
+Bottom of blender gets warm.
 Blade has been known to fall off during use.

 The two primary considerations are dependent on your intended usage: power and speed.
 You will need more power and speed options for tasks such as grinding and chopping.
 The best models will have a longer arm to facilitate deeper immersion and a wide array of attachments.
 Having a cordless hand blender costs a little more, but you will appreciate the freedom that it offers.

 During our evaluations, we discovered a number of exceptional models.
-If you are ready to buy, you won't find a better selection.
-If you'd like more information, however, continue reading for a deeper understanding of all this remarkable appliance can do.
+If you are ready to buy, please consider our highlighted selections.
+If you'd like more information, however, we also provide a deeper understanding of all this remarkable appliance can do.